-NIDDK Funding Priorities: Within the areas of chronic kidney disease (CKD), the specific funding priorities for this FOA include:
+Topics that align with NIDDK Mission: Within the areas of chronic kidney disease (CKD), interests include:

-- broad efforts related to the building of data driven resources to allow for clinical studies that address factors pertaining to the development and/or progression of CKD; - supporting research training and collaborative infrastructure building; - supporting implementation of integrative and state-of-the-art analytic approaches; and - advancing research on prevention and implementation of measures to decrease CKD burden.
+broad efforts related to the building of data driven resources to allow for clinical studies that address factors pertaining to the development and/or progression of CKD;

+- supporting research training and collaborative infrastructure building; - supporting implementation of integrative and state-of-the-art analytic approaches; and - advancing research on prevention and implementation of measures to decrease CKD burden.

 High priority areas include clinical studies that address factors pertaining to the development and/or progression of CKD.
-Factors to be considered include clinical variables, environmental exposures and - omics.
+Factors to be considered include clinical variables, environmental exposures and omics.
 Primary diseases of interest are glomerulonephritides, sickle cell nephropathy, HIV-1, environmentally-induced disease, and hypertension- and diabetes-attributed kidney diseases.

-NIEHS Funding Priorities: Within the areas of environmental health including exposures to air pollution, extreme weather/climate, pesticides, e-waste, metals, or other toxic chemical exposures, the specific funding priorities for this FOA include, but are not limited to, the following aspects:
+Topics that align with NIEHS Mission: Within the areas of environmental health including exposures to air pollution, pesticides, e-waste, metals, or other toxic chemical exposures, interests include: